Difficulty level: Easy

 - It’s ok if the colander sits partly in the pot, as long as it’s at least an inch above the water level.
 You don’t want the water to boil all the way up to the colander – the veggies can’t steam if they’re touching the water.

-- Turn the heat down to keep the water at a constant simmer, rather than an all-out boil.
+- Adjust the heat to keep the water at a constant simmer, rather than an all-out boil.